 Try getting near a person with a dry socket and you would end up being on the receiving side of some really nasty comments!
 Not that the other person can be blamed for it though.
-For even though it may sound like an insignificant problem, a ‘dry socket’ can be excruciatingly painful and can cause other issues like headaches, migraines and fever etc. The pain is usually intense and remains unabated for even several days after the tooth has been removed (a telltale sign of the problem).

 However, in some cases, the blood clot may dissolve before the wound heals completely (i.e. before the socket closes) or may get dislodged accidentally, leading to the formation of a dry socket.
 If this happens, the underlying bone and nerves become are no longer protected, and become exposed to particles that enter the mouth, including air, water, food particles and other substances etc. When these come in contact with the exposed nerves and bone the concerned individual experiences extreme pain, discomfort and even infection.

 Excellent Home Remedies for Dry Socket

 A Dry Socket (also called as Alveolar Osteitis) can be easily treated with home remedies.
 However, these remedies would only offer temporary relief from the issue.
 It is considered wise for the concerned individual to check with a doctor for a permanent solution to the problem and also have a word about these remedies before opting for them.

 The first sign of a dry socket is an excruciating pain that refuses to go away no matter what you do.
 In order to alleviate this pain, you can opt to place a hot or cold pack on the area of your face directly above the extracted tooth.